 - 1 hour dive time

-- 18 hour interval from last dive to the first of the next day
+- 18-hour interval from the last dive to the first of the next day

 ** Oceanic Personal Dive Computers have user selectable Sampling Rates that determine when data is sampled and stored for subsequent download to associated PC interface programs.
 More frequent sampling provides more data per dive yet results in storage of fewer dives for download.
 Use with Air or Nitrox, with or without air integration, dive profiles, Free Diving activities, and other variables may also affect the number of dives that can be stored.